grimmpp/home-assistant-eltako/dev/README.md

 # Home Assistant dev container

-A ready-to-use Home Assistant with the Eltako integration and example data - one command, no onboarding, no manual setup.
+A ready-to-use Home Assistant with the ELTAKO integration and example data - one command, no onboarding, no manual setup.

 > Full documentation: **[docs/dev-container](../docs/dev-container/readme.md)** - incl. how to